Check this video.

 Wednesdays are casual 'out of the bucket' draws

 The Clubhouse opens around 10.30, a game is played from 11.00 before lunch and a couple from 12.30 afterwards.
 You can join and finish at whichever game suits you because the draw is "out of the bucket".
-There is no fee for Wednesday games
+There is no playing fee for any games

 Fridays are social evenings under our new lights

 Our very effective lights have only been recently installed so a pattern of play through the year has not yet been established.
 It is likely to be every Friday apart from during the colder days of winter.
 Play is also casual, out of the bucket with the club opening at 5.00 and games starting at 5.30 and 6.30.
-At 7.30 we have a BYO dinner together and after dinner a final game is played under lights.
-There's a $2 fee on Fridays.
+At 7.30 we have a BYO dinner together and after dinner a final game is played under lights..
 It's an opportunity for people who work and a great end of week relaxation.

 Win A Prize On Saturdays

 Anyone can win!
 You could be teamed with good players and win a prize of wine or chocolates.
 The latest winners are in this photo.
 The clubhouse opens at 12.00 for BYO lunch.
-You must register yourself in the computerised draw by 12.45, there's a $5 fee.
+You must register yourself in the computerised draw by 12.45, there is NO fee to play.
 Play starts at 1.00.
 The 3 games are usually over by about 4.30.
 See more on Club games and also recent results by clicking here.

 In addition to Club Games many like to venture further afield and play in Competitions at other clubs around Victoria.
 This provides more variety with the challenges of different pistes and players.
 Maybe the highs are higher and lows are....don't remind us!
 Competitions aren't for experts only – you’ll see people of all skill levels playing.
 With it's French origins Petanque is full of égalité!
 Make up a team, perhaps play your first competition at CPC, a familiar venue.
 Then move on to playing different players on other club's pistes.